EC528-Fall-2024/automation-snowflake-harness/README.md

 ## **1. Vision and Goals of the Project**

-The project aims to provide an automated, repeatable, and scalable solution for managing Snowflake resources.
+The project aims to deliver an automated, secure, and efficient pipeline for managing Snowflake resources, scalable to diverse workloads.
 By integrating Liquibase and Harness, this solution will enable teams to deploy database changes and resource configurations with minimal manual intervention.
 The automation will improve deployment consistency, reduce errors, and ensure secure and auditable management of Snowflake environments.

 Key goals:
-- Automate the deployment of Snowflake resources through CI/CD pipelines.
+- Automate Snowflake resource deployments via CI/CD pipelines.
-- Implement a robust version control system for database migrations using Liquibase.
+- Establish version control system for database migrations using Liquibase.
 - Ensure secure and role-based access control for Snowflake resources.
 - Develop a scalable and easy-to-manage pipeline using Harness.
+- Build CLI tools to generalize the solution for broader adoption.

 ---